fpgadeveloper/opsero-fmc-ibert/README.md

 ## FMC Cards

-These projects can be used with the following Opsero products:
+Currently this project supports the following Opsero products:

 * [FPGA Drive FMC Gen4] (PN: OP063) with 2x [M.2 loopback] (PN: OP157)
 * [M.2 M-key Stack FMC] (PN: OP073) with 2x [M.2 loopback] (PN: OP157)
+* [Quad SFP28 FMC] (PN: OP081) with either active or passive loopbacks

 They can also be used with the following FMC products from other vendors: